FreeCAD/FreeCAD-documentation/wiki/PartDesign_Plane.md

 ## Options

 Double-click the DatumPlane label in the Model tree or right-click and select **Edit datum** in the contextual menu to edit its parameters.
-For more details about Attachment mode and Attachment offset, see [Attachment](Part_Attachment.md).
+For more details about Attachment mode and Attachment offset, see [Part EditAttachment](Part_EditAttachment.md).

 ## Properties